kevinbloomquist/react/readme.md

 }
 ```

->Note, if you have nested html elements in your JSX you have to wrap them in parenthesis.
+>Note, if you have nested html elements in your JSX you have to wrap them in parentheses.

 ```js
 ReactDOM.render(